 By Dr. Teo Wan Lin, Consultant Dermatologist at TWL Specialist Skin & Laser Centre

-In my practice, I have seen many men and women who are beset with hair loss, which can occur at any age and is extremely distressing.
-It is unfortunate that many go the route of medi-spas and scalp treatments by aestheticians before deciding to see a dermatologist, by which time a lot of their hair has already been lost.
+In my practice, I have seen many men and women who are beset with hair-loss, which can occur at any age and is extremely distressing.
+It is unfortunate that many go the route of medi-spas and scalp treatments by aestheticians before deciding to see a dermatologist, by which time a large part of their hair has already been lost.

 © 2017 Dr. Teo Wan Lin.
 All rights reserved.

 Meet with Dr. Teo Wan Lin, founder and Specialist Consultant Dermatologist of TWL Specialist Skin & Laser Centre, an accredited dermatologist specialising in medical and aesthetic dermatology.
 She integrates her artistic sensibility with her research background and specialist dermatologist training, by means of customised, evidence-based aesthetic treatments using state-of the-art machines, injectables (fillers and toxins) which work synergistically with her proprietary line of specialist dermatologist grade cosmeceuticals Dr.TWL Dermaceuticals.

 Tags: dermatologist singapore, doctor, hair fall, Hair Loss, hairfall treatment, hairloss treatment